Definition of Short Position

 Example of Short Position

 Let us suppose that the stock of an automobile company is selling at $10.
-An investor expects that due to the increase in the tax rate on cars, the sale of cars will decrease, and the stock of the automobile company is expected to fall.
+An investor expects that due to the increase in the tax rate on cars, the sale of cars will decrease, and the stock of the automobile company expect to fall.
 The investor can take SP and sell the company’s stocks without owning them.
 When the prices fall in the future, the investor can buy the stocks at a lower price and close the SP to earn profits.

 In this example, if the stock price moves to $8 after one month, the investor would have earned $2 per unit by closing the SP.
 This is because the investor initially sold the store for $10 and bought the same stock after one month at $8, resulting in a gain of $2 per stock unit.